Truth and Reconciliation Week 2022

 Commemorative walk

-Truth and Reconciliation Week will culminate on September 30 with the annual Orange Shirt Day Walk organized by Bishop’s University.
-The college and university communities, as well as the general public (including elementary and high schools), are invited to gather between 11:30 a.m. and 12:00 p.m. at Bishop’s in the Quad, behind McGreer Hall, and to wear an orange shirt.
-A ceremony will begin at 12:00 p.m. and the walk is scheduled to start at 1:00 p.m.
-Participants are invited to bring their lunch.
+Truth and Reconciliation Week will culminate on September 30 with the annual Every Child Matters Walk organized by Bishop’s University.
+The college and university communities, as well as the general public (including elementary and high schools), are invited to gather at 11 a.m. in front of Sherbrooke City town hall, on Wellington Street.
+The walk is scheduled to start at noon.
+The march will start on Wellington St. and end at the Marché de la gare.

 Tools for raising awareness